 Applications can be found online and are reviewed on a first-come-first-served basis, with applicants finding out on email whether they have been successful or not.

-Entries for the 2022 race (and all Spine events in January 2022) are sold out, and we will provide details of the 2023 entry process once available.
-The cost of entry for the 2022 race was £975.
+Entries for the 2024 race (and all Spine events in January 2024) are yet to open and we will provide details of the 2024 entry process once available.
+The cost of entry for the 2023 race was £1,075.

 In 2019, fell and ultra-runner Jasmin Paris set the Spine Race course record with a time of 83:12:13. – becoming the first woman to win the race and beat the previous course record by an impressive 12 hours.
 Throughout her four days on the course, Paris only rested for a mere seven hours – where she ate, slept and even expressed breast milk for her baby daughter.